A Fiddler’s Tale

 Wynton Marsalis’s A Fiddler’s Tale

 The Fulton Theatre and Lancaster Symphony Orchestra recently collaborated to produce Igor Stravinsky’s timeless theatre piece, A Soldier’s Tale.
 Now, this incredible duo has teamed up to present the modern reimagining of this work: Wynton Marsalis’s A Fiddler’s Tale.
-The performance will stream through the FultonHD and LSO At Home virtual platforms and be available for 30 days beginning June 18 at 7:00 PM.
+The performance will stream through the FultonHD and LSO At Home virtual platforms and be available for 30 days beginning June 18.

 A Fiddler’s Tale (1998) was co-commissioned by the Chamber Music Society of Lincoln Center and Jazz At Lincoln Center to be an update to Stravinsky’s devilish chamber work.
 The influence of jazz and ragtime is present in Stravinsky’s original, so the choice for Fiddler’s composer, American trumpeter Wynton Marsalis, was quite natural.
 Marsalis blends New Orleans Jazz, Dixieland, and Blues throughout the work.
 The instrumentation, outline of musical numbers, several titles, and a few motives are borrowed from the original.